Skip to main content

 • Are you using a system developed by a third party?

-These answers map you to the correct role (provider (Article 3(3)), deployer (Article 3(4)), importer (Article 3(6)), or distributor (Article 3(7))) and determine which obligation set applies.
+Your answers map you to the right role (provider (Article 3(3)), deployer (Article 3(4)), importer (Article 3(6)), or distributor (Article 3(7))), and that role decides which obligation set lands on you.

 Stage 3: Risk Classification